 – Ensure that the seat is installed correctly, and the straps and buckle are all in good working order.

-- Vacuum up food crumbs and debris in the car seat as they can get stuck in buckles and affect how the secure the buckle is.
-The best practice is not give food to your child while they are in the car seat but sometimes easier said than done.
+– Vacuum up food crumbs and debris in the car seat as they can get stuck in buckles and affect how the secure the buckle is.
+The best practice is not to give food to your child while they are in the car seat but sometimes easier said than done.

 – Refer to your car seat manual and also your vehicle manual for the most accurate information.

 - Be a Smart Pedestrian: Teach your kids about traffic safety and when it is safe to cross the street.
 Discuss the importance of staying off devices and headphones when they are outside, so they can pay attention to their surroundings.

 As busy parents, we can easily put the safety on the back-burner, even with the best intentions to protect our children.

 As a nurse, I want to see as much preventative action as possible from parents, making sure we are reviewing tips and remembering best practices.
 At the same time – remember to get outside and enjoy your summer!

 Geocaching in Edmonton: an Exploratory Game